 Core course requirements:

-The following are taken during the first year:
+The following are required during the first year:

 NUIN 401-1,2,3 – Fundamentals of Neuroscience (4 units total)

-A student earning a grade below B- in one of these courses must retake the course,
+A student earning a grade below B- in one of these courses must retake the course in the 2nd year,

 Elective course requirements:

 A biostatistics course is required of all students, to be selected in consultation with student’s advising committee and with consideration of prior knowledge and thesis research.
 At the discretion of the Advising Committee, this requirement may be waived in cases that a student has extensive prior knowledge that is more than sufficient for the anticipated thesis research.
 Courses in a variety of departments may satisfy that biostatistics requirement: